How to hide picture folders and keep your photos private on a Mac

 Once installed, Hider 2 integrates with macOS to such a degree that it feels like it was always a part of your system.
 Now, hiding photos, hiding galleries, even hiding other types of files becomes as easy as dragging whatever you want to hide to the Hider 2 app icon or right-clicking on files to add them that way.
 Compared to the effort needed for the manual methods, this is simply the quickest way to hide photos.

 It’s not just about ease of use as the app offers a high level of security thanks to AES - 256 encryption, which ensures that not only are your photos hidden from prying eyes, they also are safe and secure from dedicated hackers.

 What does it take to keep your images safe?

-Hider 2 essentially operates like a secret, secure room.
-When you’re in the room you can work as easily as you would with photos and files that aren’t hidden, and when you’re done, you simply close the door by toggling the app off.
-At that point everything inside that room disappears until you enter the app with your password again.
+Hider 2 essentially operates as a secret, secure room.
+When you’re in the room, you can work as easily as you would with photos and files that aren’t hidden, and when you’re done, you simply close the door by toggling the app off.
+At that point, everything inside that room disappears until you enter the app with your password again.

 Having private pictures is natural, so the solution for hiding them should be just as natural.
 While macOS provides a smattering of picture hiding and encrypting options, they just can’t compare to a dedicated photo hide app like Hider 2.

 Try it today to take control of your private life before someone else does.